-PaperQuay is more than a PDF reader or a Zotero add-on.
-It is a local-first desktop literature manager designed for students, researchers, and paper writers who want to manage papers, read PDFs, annotate, translate, screen papers quickly, and use AI agents without leaving the same workspace.
+PaperQuay is a literature manager designed for students, researchers, and paper writers who want to manage papers, read PDFs, annotate, translate, screen papers quickly, and use AI agents in one seamless workspace.
+It combines PDF reading, translation tools, note-taking, structured overviews, and AI-driven summaries into a single desktop application, eliminating the need to switch between multiple apps.

-PaperQuay — AI-Assisted Literature Management That Keeps Reading Flow Intact
+PaperQuay - Open AI Paper Workspace That Keeps Reading Flow Intact

-PaperQuay is more than a PDF reader or a Zotero add-on.
-It is a local-first desktop literature manager designed for students, researchers, and paper writers who want to manage papers, read PDFs, annotate, translate, screen papers quickly, and use AI agents without leaving the same workspace.
+PaperQuay is more than a PDF reader, AI summary tool, or Zotero add-on.
+It is a local-first, open-source AI paper workspace designed for graduate students, researchers, and heavy paper-reading users who want to import papers, read PDFs, translate, generate paper overviews, write inline research notes, organize tags, import Zotero libraries, use Agent-assisted literature management, and build a local RAG knowledge base without leaving the same desktop app.

 Research workflow problem